twisted/twisted/docs/core/development/policy/compatibility-policy.rst

 When code is deprecated, all previous tests in which the code is called and tested will now raise ``DeprecationWarning``\ s.
-Making calls to the deprecated code without raising these warnings can be done using the :api:`twisted.trial.unittest.TestCase.callDeprecated <callDeprecated>` helper.
+Making calls to the deprecated code without raising these warnings can be done using the :api:`twisted.trial.unittest.SynchronousTestCase.callDeprecated <callDeprecated>` helper.

 .. code-block:: python